 The same jobs are available for students to apply for, under either employment category.
 The process for searching available jobs and applying for jobs is identical.

-Required Paperwork for Payroll
+Required Paperwork for working on campus

 - Federal W-4